Exploring Diverse In-Context Configurations for Image Captioning: Experiments

 \subsection{Results and Analyses}

-Given that we employ various image selection and caption assignment strategies to configure the in-context pairs, and for each specific configuration, we implement in-context captioning at 4, 8, 16, and 32-shot, presenting the experimental results in tabular form could lead to disarray.
-To maintain clarity, we use line charts and histograms to display the results in the main paper, while we provide the complete numerical results in the supplementary material.
-Figures~\ref{fig:cap_hist} and~\ref{fig:img_hist} display histogram graphs of the average CIDEr scores across 4, 8, 16, and 32-shot results.
-Each sub-figure in Figures~\ref{fig:cap_hist} and~\ref{fig:img_hist} represents a specific image selection or caption assignment strategy.
-Similarly, line charts in Figures~\ref{fig:cap_line} and~\ref{fig:img_line} depict the trends of the results as the shot number increases.
+Given our varied strategies for image selection and caption assignment, displaying results for each configuration in table format, especially at 4, 8, 16, and 32-shot levels, could become overwhelming.
+For clarity, we've chosen to present results using line charts and histograms in the main paper, while detailed numerical outcomes are in the supplementary material.
+The line charts in Figures~\ref{fig:cap_line} and~\ref{fig:img_line} illustrate trends as the shot number grows.
+Each subplot within these figures corresponds to a unique strategy for image selection or caption assignment.
+Furthermore, Figures~\ref{fig:cap_hist} and~\ref{fig:img_hist} show histograms of average CIDEr scores for the various shot results.
 To facilitate comprehension, we first analyze the effects of caption qualities~\ref{subsec:effect_cap} and then of image selection strategies~\ref{subsec:effect_img}.